Sleep Dentistry

 Gas Inhalation

-Minimal Discomfort and Needleless Injection
+Minimal Discomfort And Needleless Injection

 Advances in technology has brought sedation to the next level.
 We also carry an option for patients to be sedated through a needleless and minimal discomfort injection.The needleless solution is made of small, lightweight, spring-operated device that delivers anaesthetic into the gum as an extremely fine jet of liquid in a fraction of a second.